mitsuba-renderer/drjit/src/python/docstr.rst

-    2. **Evaluated mode**: Dr.Jit *evaluates* the inputs  ``index``, ``args``, ``kwargs`` via :py:func:`drjit.eval`, groups them by ``index``, and invokes each function with with the subset of inputs that reference it.
+    2. **Evaluated mode**: Dr.Jit *evaluates* the inputs  ``index``, ``args``, ``kwargs`` via :py:func:`drjit.eval`, groups them by ``index``, and invokes each function with the subset of inputs that reference it.
 Callables that are not referenced by any element of ``index`` are ignored.

        In this mode, a :py:func:`drjit.switch` statement will cause Dr.Jit to